ybertot/coq/doc/sphinx/proof-engine/tactics.rst

   the ``n``-th non dependent premise of the ``term``, as determined by the type of ``term``.

-  .. exn:: No such binder.
+  .. exn:: No such binder

 + A bindings list can also be a simple list of terms :n:`{* term}`.
   In that case the references to which these terms correspond are